cms-opendata-workshop/workshopwhepp-lesson-ttbarljetsanalysis/_episodes/02-analysislesson.md

 ## Slides

 We want to motivate why we are encouraging you to look into some of these newer software tools.
+By now, you should have heard about this particular measurement and how CMS reconstructs the different physics objects.
+If you'd like, you can review that material with [these slides](https://docs.google.com/presentation/d/1DO3gYJwqpEiEbdZiPxnZ9go-O5qrMGuxqPts71pQctg/edit?usp=sharing).

-Let's go through [these slides](FIXME) together to review this analysis and to get a more complete overview of what goes into an analysis.
+Together, we will go through [these slides](https://docs.google.com/presentation/d/1kV4yX-v-_SQgo05iaP-qbf6daR4ajsUdcxSwTbB1vPE/edit?usp=sharing) to get a more complete overview of what goes into an analysis and to understand why we need all these tools and how they make our life easier.

 ## Launch Jupyter notebook